bluerogue251/DBSubsetter/README.md

 ## Resource consumption

 Memory usage will be proportional to the sum of:

- * The size of all the primary keys in the target database
+* The size of all primary keys in the target database.
+(But depending on your schema structure, you may be able to use the `--skipPkStore` option to configure DBSubsetter to use just a small fraction of that amount.)
- * The size of the outstanding queue of rows needing to be inserted into the target database
+* The size of the outstanding queue of rows needing to be inserted into the target database.
+  This is configurable with the `--preTargetBufferSize` option.
+* The in-memory size of your largest single query result multiplied by (`--originDbParallelism` + `--targetDbParallelism`)

 Disk usage (in tempfiles) will be proportional to the size of all foreign keys in the target database.